nrz/ylikuutio/doc/hirvi/hirvi.md

 The scenes in which the missions take place are implemented using free 3D city models.

-Hirvi targets 64-bit Linux and Windows environments.
+Hirvi targets 64-bit Linux, Windows, and MacOS environments.
 Hirvi will be implemented using Ylikuutio 3D engine.
 Hirvi is a work in progress.